comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 bash frame2 "car deleted successufully"
 ```

-### Script for summary of the total distance for one car
+### Script for summary for one car
 Steps:
-1.Check if only one argument is entered
+1. Check if only one argument is entered
-2.Check if the car exists
+2. Check if the car exists
-3.Read the file, while adding all the kilometeres traveled in each line together
+3. Read the file, while adding all the kilometeres traveled in each line together
-4.Print out in the terminal the total distance traveled of that car
+4. Print out in the terminal the total distance traveled of that car
 ```.sh
 #This is an example script that solves the smaller problem for the action summary
 #Read a txt file line by line